stickster/irssi-libnotify/README.txt

 notify-listener.py.
 In very new versions of GNOME, you may need to construct a .desktop file and add it to ~/.config/autostart/ .

-3. Copy notify.pl to $HOME/.irssi/scripts/.
+3. Copy notify.pl to the $HOME/.irssi/scripts/ directory.

 4. To load it at irssi launch, make sure you have a
 $HOME/.irssi/scripts/autorun/ folder.
-Then do this:
+Then set up a symbolic link to the script:
    $ ln -s ../notify.pl $HOME/.irssi/scripts/autorun/

+5. Start the listener int he background:
+   $ notify-listener &

+6. Start or restart irssi, or else load the notify script in irssi:
+   /SCRIPT LOAD notify.pl

 If you are running irssi remotely, currently your remote machine account would need to be able to SSH back to your local box without a